eswarachitimi/Mulesoft/Architectural Patterns/API LED Connectivity Architecture.md

 _**Data Transformation and Enrichment:**_ APIs can act as intermediaries, enabling data transformation, enrichment, and validation.

+**More pros outsmarts than the cons**

+## Cons

+- Net work calls there by incurring Network Latency because of multiple layers.

 ### Benefits:

 ![Benefits_ - visual selection](https://github.com/user-attachments/assets/4cd785d1-1486-4a6e-9281-f8121893ce3d)